96-LB/CustomPortRifts/README.md

 4. Extract the contents of the `.zip` file into your Rift of the NecroDancer game folder.
     > ℹ️ You can find this folder by right clicking on the game in your Steam library and clicking 'Properties'.
 Then navigate to 'Installed Files' and click 'Browse'.

-    > ⚠️ BepInEx contains a replacement for `winhttp.dll`.
+    > ⚠️ On Windows, BepInEx contains a replacement for `winhttp.dll`.
 Make sure this file is replaced, or the mod loader will not run.
 If there is no `winhttp.dll` being replaced, you are copying your files to the wrong directory.

+5. If you're on Mac or Linux, configure Steam to run BepInEx when you launch your game.
+Follow the guide [here](https://docs.bepinex.dev/articles/advanced/steam_interop.html).

-5. Run Rift of the NecroDancer to set up BepInEx.
+6. Run Rift of the NecroDancer to set up BepInEx.
     > ℹ️ If done correctly, a console window should pop up while the game is running.

 ### Installing Custom PortRifts